ap4sc/fuser/examples/hello.md

 }
 ```

-We can mount our create filesystem as read-only at the directory `/mnt/hellofuser`.
+We can create our filesystem as read-only at the directory `/mnt/hellofuser`.

 ```rs
 fn main() {